Monash University

 Monash is home to major research facilities, including the Monash Law School, the Australian Synchrotron, the Monash Science Technology Research and Innovation Precinct (STRIP), the Australian Stem Cell Centre, Victorian College of Pharmacy, and 100 research centres and 17 co-operative research centres.
 In 2019, its total revenue was over $2.72 billion (AUD), with external research income around $462 million.
-In 2019, Monash enrolled over 55,000 undergraduate and over 25,000 graduate students.
-It has more applicants than any other university in the state of Victoria.
+In 2019, Monash enrolled over 55,000 undergraduate and over 25,000 postgraduate students.

 Monash is a member of Australia's Group of Eight research universities, a member of the ASAIHL, and is the only Australian member of the M8 Alliance of Academic Health Centers, Universities and National Academies.
 Monash is one of the Australian universities to be ranked in the École des Mines de Paris (Mines ParisTech) ranking on the basis of the number of alumni listed among CEOs in the 500 largest worldwide companies.

 History

 Early history: 1950s

 Established by an Act of Parliament in 1958, the original campus was in the suburb of Clayton where the university was granted an expansive site of 100 hectares of open land.
 The 100 hectares of land consisted of farmland and included the former Talbot Epileptic Colony.
 The Tudor-style farmhouse built by the O'Shea family became the original Vice-Chancellor's House - now University House.

-From its first intake of 357 students at Clayton on 13 March 1961, the university grew rapidly in size and student numbers so that by 1967, it had enrolled more than 21,000 students since its establishment.
+From its first intake of 357 students at Clayton on 13 March 1961, the university grew rapidly in size and student numbers so that by 1967 its all-times enrolment reached 21,000 students.
 In its early years, it offered undergraduate and postgraduate degrees in engineering, medicine, science, arts, economics, politics, education, and law.
 It was a major provider for international student places under the Colombo Plan, which saw the first Asian students enter the Australian education system.

-In its early years of teaching, research and administration, Monash did not have entrenched traditional practices, and as such, Monash was able to adopt modern approaches without significant resistance.
-A modern administrative structure was set up; Australia's first research centres and scholarships devoted to Indigenous Australians were established.

 The university was named after the prominent Australian general Sir John Monash.
 This was the first time in Australia that a university had been named after a person, rather than a city or state.